 The maths revision sessions are very well attended, with large numbers of students benefiting from the additional support offered at lunchtimes and in the holidays.
 Each year we also enter teams and individual students in the UK Maths Challenges, allowing AGS students to pit their wits against the best of the rest!

-Students in our Sixth Form volunteer their time to work alongside students who are in Year 7 or 8.
-We encourage children to participate in a ‘paired reading’ scheme, which partners our older students with those who enjoy having some extra support with their reading.
+Students in our Sixth Form volunteer their time to work alongside students who are in Years 7, 8 and 9.
+We encourage children to participate in a ‘Reading Buddies’ scheme, which partners our older students with those who enjoy having some extra support with their reading.

-In addition to the paired reading, all of our Year 7 and 8 students take part in the ‘Accelerated Reader’ programme, which helps guide them towards books which will help each to develop their skills, monitors and rewards their additional reading as we celebrate with them the progress they are making with them.
+In addition to this, all of our Key Stage 3 students take part in the ‘Accelerated Reader’ program, which helps guide them towards books suitable for their reading age and ability and monitors and rewards their reading as we celebrate the progress they are making with them.
 Prizes are given every month, with larger prizes on offer for the students and classes who read the most during the academic year.

-Our newly refurbished school library is popular with students who use this facility before school, at break time and lunchtime.
+Our school library is popular with students who use this facility at break time and lunchtime.
 We try to make our library a place where students feel comfortable and can enjoy the pleasure that comes with reading.
 Students also use the library to complete homework, access online resources and play games of chess.

 Our children learn the importance of helping others and ways in which they can make a positive difference to the society in which they live.
 AGS students are keen to support a range of good causes and will often inspire others to do so.